The Book of Deuteronomy Offers Surprising Insights into Our Relationship With God

 The fifth item also flows from those before it: obedience.
 Though obeying an authority is often dismissed in today’s culture, God is one authority who never disappoints, never falters, and never makes a mistake.

-God is worthy of us doing the things he asks, starting with this passage: fear, walk, love, serve, and obey.
+The book of Deuteronomy tells us that God is worthy of us doing the things he asks, starting with this passage: fear, walk, love, serve, and obey.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.